LizzyonGit/fruits-hold-em/README.md

 #### Color schemes

  A lot has been written about colours in casino's and slot machines in particular, and not all give the same reason for using particular colors.
 Basically all websites I found say red is the main colour in casino's, because it symbolises excitement, and it attracts attention.
 Red in combination with gold represents success and winning, and gold ofcourse symbolises luxury.
-I based my choices on [this article](https://www.newwavemagazine.com/single-post/the-psychology-of-color-in-casinos-how-design-choices-influence-the-player-s-mood), which says gold and red simulates a real life casino feel in online games.
+I based my choices on i.e. [this article](https://www.newwavemagazine.com/single-post/the-psychology-of-color-in-casinos-how-design-choices-influence-the-player-s-mood), which says gold and red simulates a real life casino feel in online games.

  Purple and black convey exclusiveness and class and I have seen a purple background a lot in images of slot machines, so I use this as well.